How to Prepare Yourself

 Lack of oxygen at high altitudes (over 2,500 m) affects most people to some extent.
 With an increase in altitude, the human body needs time to develop physiological mechanisms to cope with the decreased oxygen levels.
 This process is called acclimatization.

 Tibet, referred to as the highest region on earth, is also one of the least developed parts of the world.
-Being extremely remote and isolated, the facilities for pilgrims although being upgraded, are still very basic.
+Since most of Tibet is extremely remote and isolated, while facilities for pilgrims are being upgraded, they are still very basic.
 Modern amenities are very hard to find in the hotels and guest houses in Western Tibet.

 The quality of accommodation will vary from place to place.
-It may be necessary at times to share a room with a few others or participate in an outdoor toilet adventure, or go without a shower for a few days.
-Rest assured, we will in every instance provide you with the best accommodation that the place has to offer.
+It may be necessary at times to share a room with a few others or participate in an outdoor toilet adventure, or go without a shower for a couple of days.
+Rest assured, in every instance we will provide you with the best accommodation that the place has to offer.

-We have successfully taken thousands of people to these sacred places for many years now, and we will always be there to support you and make the journey a pleasant one.
+We have successfully taken thousands of people to these sacred places for many years now, and we will always be there to support you to help make the journey a pleasant one.